 Joe Woodley enters his ninth year with the Vikings and serves as the associate head coach, co-defensive coordinator, and linebacker coach.
 Woodley has been instrumental in the Vikings’ success since the program’s inception in 2008.
-Grand View has finished 6-1 in the MSFA Midwest the past two seasons and won its second conference title in 2012.
+In 2013, Grand View finished 6-0 in the MSFA Midwest, 14-0 overall and won the NAIA National Football Championship.

 Prior to GV, Woodley spent the 2006 and 2007 seasons as the defensive line and linebacker coach for Johnston High School under his brother, Brian, who is the head coach.
 The Dragons were 7-2 in 2007–the best record in program history.
 Before Johnston, Woodley spent two seasons at St. Ambrose University where he coached the defensive backs and linebackers.
 During his two years at St. Ambrose, the Bees were 15-5, in the top ten in the nation defensively, and made a playoff appearance.

 Following his stellar collegiate career, Flynn was invited to the Baltimore Ravens Rookie Tryout in 2006.
 Later he turned his interests toward coaching and began his career at South Houston High School as a wide receiver and defensive backs coach.
 After just one season at South Houston, he was promoted to defensive coordinator while continuing to coach the defensive backs.

 Johansen completed his undergraduate degree in kinesiology and sport management at Concordia in 2007.
 He resides in Ankeny with his wife, Natalie.

-Tyler Andersen begins his fourth year as assistant coach for the Vikings.
+Tyler Andersen begins his fifth year as assistant coach for the Vikings.
 He was a First-Team MSFA defensive end and team captain for Grand View in 2009.
 A Madrid native, Andersen transferred from Iowa Central Community College where he spent two seasons playing football for the Tritons.
 He graduated in 2011 with a bachelor's degree in business administration and marketing from Grand View.

-Sixth year defensive line coach Tom Barnabo is the physical education teacher at Dowling Catholic High School in West Des Moines, a position he has held since 1996.
+Ninth-year defensive line coach Tom Barnabo is the physical education teacher at Dowling Catholic High School in West Des Moines, a position he has held since 1996.
 At Dowling, Barnabo served as the defensive coordinator and linebackers coach.
 His teams won back-to-back state football championships and went 26-0 in 2000 and 2001.
 He also spent four years coaching at Urbandale High School as the defensive coordinator and linebackers coach.